nsauzede/jscope/README.md

 ```
 make && ./jscope2.exe
 ```
-Connect "jscope" input to some Jack audio output to see something like below.
+Connect "jscope" Jack input to some Jack audio output to see something like below.
 ![jscope2 capture](jscope2.png)

-Space to freeze display.
+- Space to freeze display
-Left/Right to change decimation (similar to time zoom).
+- Left/Right to change decimation (similar to time zoom)
-Escape to quit.
+- Escape to quit

 # Ideas
 create jpitch, that would display detected pitch ? (maybe with inspiration from Tartini ?)